gandazgul/k8s-infrastructure/README.md

 ## Access

 Each service will be accessed a little different depending on what it is.
-The dashboard sets up an ingress to https://dashboard.[node-name]/ other just open their ports on the machine they are on.
+The dashboard sets up an ingress to https://dashboard.[INGRESS_INTERNAL_NAME]/ others like sshd just open their ports on the machine they are on.

+## Node maintenance

-## How to reboot a node
+### How to reboot a node

 1. Run this to stop all pods, delete-local-data doesnt actually delete anything, if any pods are using emptyDir as a volume it gets deleted, is just a warning.